 - Millennials and Gen Zers were more likely to have been unemployed during the COVID-19 crisis in 2020.

 - 63% of millennial workers say they plan to look for a new job this year.

 Reaching this target population requires an understanding of who millennials are—and aren’t.
 They aren’t entitled, self-absorbed or unfocused, but their work ethic is different from generations past.
 Work-life balance from them is crucial.
 They aren’t living to work, but working to live.
 They’re products of the digital age, and as such, they expect expedience and self-service.

 At the same time, millennials crave authenticity, transparency and personalization from the businesses they patronize.
 They view commerce as opportunity, not obligation.
 They swear loyalty to brands based on the experiences the brand provides and the principles they value.
 It takes more than a good sale to bring a millennial to your door—they’re more likely to set foot in your store for a good cause.
-Consider The Odyssey article4 on the success of some charitable companies, which operate using a “buy one, give one” model.
-When they buy something, millennials want their purchases to contribute to the greater good.

 This generation loves activism, sharing and self-expression.
 They believe that the buying choices they and their peers make say a lot about them.
 Some apparel and footwear manufacturers today have taken advantage of personalization, with customers being able to customize everything from colors and fits to adding their own text.